 More and more scientific evidence is emerging confirming that the current recommended daily allowance of vitamin D is grossly insufficient.
 To achieve healthy blood levels of vitamin D, most adults will need more like EIGHT THOUSAND units of vitamin D every day.
 However, don't take more than 4,000 IUs per day without talking to your doctor first.

 The only way to determine the correct dose is to get your blood tested.
 However, Vitamin D testing is no longer available through Alberta Health Services here in Edmonton.
-Optimum Wellness Integrated Clinic is able to provide this test through a private lab for you at a minimal cost.
-We also have a selection of professional-grade supplements to help you keep an optimal level of this "sunshine vitamin" and give you the most protective benefit.
+A naturopath can provide this test through a private lab for you at a minimal cost.
+I can also recommend professional-grade supplements to help you keep an optimal level of this "sunshine vitamin" and give you the most protective benefit.

 Don't deprive yourself of this essential vitamin.
-Call us for more information.
+Contact me for more information.

 In the meantime, I'm sharing the Sunshine Sardine Omelette Recipe to help boost those vitamin D levels.